runeape-sats/x402-sol-member/README.md

 # x402-sol-member

-x402 is not hard to self-host.
-This is a minimal dependency x402 facilitator (using serverless Firebase Functions) for checking member-only access based on SPL token balance or processing a x402 payment.
+You can add SPL token balance check to a x402 facilitator.
+This is a minimal (no-viem) dependency x402 facilitator (using serverless Firebase Functions) for providing a member-only access based on SPL token balance or processing a x402 payment.
 This sample project comes with a minimum React client for pay-per-call API access with Solana-based USDC payments.

 ## Why?
 1. You can host your x402 facilitator using serverless Firebase Functions (pay-for-use plan).
 Your facilitator does not even need to hold any pkeys.
-2. You can customize x402 SOL payment requirements including SPL-based membership access.
+2. You can customize x402 payment requirements including SPL-based membership access in this example.

 ## Features

 - **x402 Payment Integration**: Supports x402 protocol for micro-payments on Solana.
-- **Membership Detection**: Checks SPL token balance for membership status and applies discounts.
+- **Membership Detection**: Checks SPL token balance for membership status and skip payment broadcasting (i.e., free API access for members).
-- **Firebase Backend**: Cloud Functions for payment verification and settlement.
+- **Firebase Backend**: Serverless Cloud Functions for payment verification and settlement.
+Pay-per-use serverless setup instead of dedicated server hosting.
 - **React Frontend**: Simple UI for connecting Phantom wallet and making payments.
 - **Minimal Dependencies**: Lightweight implementation focused on core functionality.
+No viem, no typescripts.

 ## Architecture